Tag: loved

 Upon the entrance to the Promised Land, the immediate response was fulfillment.
 In other words, there wasn’t an issue with the Levites and the allocations.

 God was the inheritance of the Levites.
 That’s a pretty big inheritance.
-When the people, however, don’t or love God and thus don’t bring the first fruits or monetary replacement, then what?
+When the people, however, don’t or God and thus don’t bring the first fruits or monetary replacement, then what?

 Did the Levites fulfill God’s intent for them?
 It would seem not, but to put all (or even most) of the blame on them would deny others’ choices.